Development and test teams perform continuous testing with Jenkins. Its open source nature as an automation server...

 Implement CI/CD with Jenkins

 CI/CD are offshoots of the Agile development methodology.
 CI continuously gives feedback, whereas the execution of CD is more or less scheduled for the end of each Agile iteration.
-Any change that is released into production must be somewhat coordinated.
+Any change that is released into the production environment must be somewhat coordinated across the entire software development and DevOps teams.

 CI is the process of compiling one's larger project, which entails individual programmers checking their code into a code repository, such as GitHub or Subversion.
 Accordingly, CD is the practice that pushes that code out to its target environments.
-CD includes infrastructure steps, like creating virtual machines and containers, as well as configuring networks and storage.
+CD includes infrastructure steps, like creating virtual machines and containers, deploying to Maven repositories, as well as configuring networks and storage.
+New and updated code moves through these various steps along a CI/CD pipeline orchestrated by the automation server, such as Jenkins.

 At each step of CI/CD, development and test teams can run tests.
 The assessments generally fall into the following categories: